albanero/python-data-cleansing/README.md

 * Please comment your code.

 # Submit Your Assignment
+Please submit your assignment as follows:
-Please upload your code along with your output `.txt` file to your folder on the [`albanero_python_data_cleansing` Google Drive](https://drive.google.com/drive/u/1/folders/13mMEIRSd9hh4skGGFEo-19agc0fdlvAy).
+* Upload your code along with your output `.txt` file to your folder on the [`albanero_python_data_cleansing` Google Drive](https://drive.google.com/drive/u/1/folders/13mMEIRSd9hh4skGGFEo-19agc0fdlvAy).

+* Email [rahul.kumar@albanero.io](mailto:rahul.kumar@albanero.io) and [tom.marrs@albanero.io](mailto:tom.marrs@albanero.io) to inform us that you have completed your assignment.

 # Bonus Points (Extra Credit)
 You get extra credit for including either or both of the following: